gblosser/RefactoringIterations/Project3/README.txt

 - Added AccountRepository to Models.
 	- provides a mechanism to store/retrieve an account.
 Needed because we don't know if the consuming application will maintain state.
-		(this particular example maintains AccountRepository as a singleton throughout the life of the application so we don't need a method to store the account.)
+		(this particular example maintains AccountRepository as a singleton throughout the life of the application so we don't need another method, like a database, to store the account.)

 - Console application is replaced with REST API
 	- no changes were made in any model classes.